ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 1) Hive Database is prepared using Cloudera Hive Interface.
 2) Uber application data is uploaded on the Hive database.
 3) Several HiveQL queries are run to develop insights from the uploaded data.
-4) Hive queries are compared with SQL queries in terms of syntax, effeciency, and use cases.
+4) Hive queries are compared with SQL queries in terms of syntax, efficiency, and use cases.
 5) Use case of Hive queries, Cassandra, and SQL is clearly distinguished.

-**Real-world Applications:**  Some of the real world applications where Hive is used as a data warehousing solution are Walmart, Visa, OCBC Bank, Visa, etc. Hive is popular with its map reduce architecture and distributed systems.
-Real world implementation of Hive is facing competion from Impala and robust Spark distribution infrastructure.
+**Real-world Applications:**  Some of the real-world applications where Hive is used as a data warehousing solution are Walmart, Visa, OCBC Bank, Visa, etc. Hive is popular with its map reduce architecture and distributed systems.
+Real world implementation of Hive is facing competition from Impala and robust Spark distribution infrastructure.

-**Comparative Reflection:** Cassandra is more popular with real time updated databases like Uber, Lyft.
+**Comparative Reflection:** Cassandra is more popular with real time updated databases like Uber and Lyft.
 Cassandra requires well designed schema to perform queries.
 However, the silver lining for Cassandra is it provides ACID properties.

 This project has highlighted that the choice between Hive and Cassandra should be driven by specific application needs—Cassandra for scenarios demanding low latency operations and Hive for cost-effective, in-depth analytical processing on big data.